mj-will/nessai-torch/README.md

 pip install nessai-torch
 ```

-We recommend install PyTorch first to ensure the version is compatible with
+We recommend installing PyTorch first to ensure the version is compatible with
 your system.

 ## Basic usage